Wamae/NSE_LLM/README.md

-# Leveraging NSE and OpenAI or any Large Language Model to ask pdf questions
+# Leveraging NSE and OpenAI or any Large Language Model to interact with pdf

 This project uses the following technologies:
 - ChromaDB